-Fig. 141: Linking the axis with the terminal
+Linking the axis with the terminal

-• Select the right terminal (Stepper Drive (MDP 703)) and confirm with OK.
+• Select the right terminal (DC Drive (MDP 733)) and confirm with OK.
+Note that each terminal can drive two motors.
+Select the channel that you have connected.

-Fig. 142: Selecting the right terminal
+Selecting the right terminal

-All main links between the NC configuration and the terminal are set automatically (see Fig. "Automatic linking of all main variables")
+• All main links between the NC configuration and the terminal are set automatically (see Fig. "Automatic linking of all main variables")

-Fig. 143: Automatic linking of all main variables
+Fig. 142: Automatic linking of all main variables

 Several parameters have to be set before the motor can be started up.
-The values can be found in section "Configuration of the main parameters".
+The values can be found in chapter Configuration of the main parameters [117].

 Please set these parameters before continuing with the motor commissioning procedure.